walkingriver/a4b/book-text/05-Guardians of the Angular Galaxy.md

 ## Beyond Parameter Validation

-While the example above focuses on parameter validation, Angular Router Guards can also be used for complex security applications like user authentication and role-based access control.
+While the example above focuses on parameter validation, Angular Route Guards can also be used for complex security applications like user authentication and role-based access control.
 In these scenarios, the guard checks a user's authentication status or roles to determine whether they should be allowed to navigate to a certain route.

 Although the guard's internal logic and complexity may vary, the fundamental mechanism remains the same: analyzing the situation (e.g., checking parameters or a user's authenticated state) and making a decision about whether or not to allow navigation.